-During a criminal investigation and after an arrest, a skilled criminal defense attorney with over 25 years of experience can prevent further prosecution of the client in court.
+For a criminal investigation and arrest, David Pflaum is a skilled criminal defense attorney with over 25 years of experience to prevent further prosecution of the client in court.

-The following are examples of clients who were under investigation for a crime, or who were arrested for a crime, but were not prosecuted in court.*
+The following are examples of clients who were under investigation or arrested for an alleged crime, but were not prosecuted in court.*

 1. Dog Mauling Death